 - Learner’s ability to catch up on the work

-When a learner is absent from College the student or the parents are required to contact the personal tutor/ reception staff on the first day of any absence with an explanation for the reason for the absence.
+When a student is absent from College the student or the parents are required to contact the personal tutor/ reception staff on the first day of any absence with an explanation for the reason for the absence.
 There should some indication as to when they anticipate return to College.
 Clearly, there are illnesses/medical reasons where the absence is likely to extend beyond five College days and this should be recorded as “M” authorised medical absence.

 The College must make the decision on the use of appropriate coding taking into account factors such as previous attendance history and previous pattern of attendance.
 Parents are expected to keep the College informed of the reason for the ongoing absence from day one to five in order for the College to continue to record the absence as “M”, authorised medical absence.